Island Peak Climbing 17 Days

 Island Peak Support Team

-Planning Island Peak Climbing with a professional team of Adventure Club Trek means you will be fully assisted in the trip-related activities, information, and up-to-date information.
-We provide all the trip-related information before you arrive in Nepal, which helps you to prepare wonderfully.
-Once you arrive in Nepal, we will be ready to organize the trip and offer services on standby from our office.
-They include accommodation, food, staff, peak climbing equipment, required permit works, and awareness of an emergency evacuation.
-Even when you are in the field, we regularly follow-ups from our office.
+Planning your Island Peak Climbing adventure with Adventure Club Trek ensures that a professional team will support you throughout the journey.
+We provide comprehensive trip-related information before your arrival to Nepal, which helps you prepare for the climb.
+When you arrive, we'll be ready to organize the trip and offer standby services from our office, including accommodation, food, staff, peak climbing equipment, required permits, and emergency evacuation awareness.

 Itinerary